Manchester United, Tampa Bay Buccaneers owner Malcolm Glazer dies at 85

 A resident of Palm Beach, Florida, Glazer is survived by his wife, Linda, his children and 14 grandchildren.

-(Additional reporting by David Adams, writing by Kevin Gray, editing by G Crosse)
+(Additional reporting by David Adams and Narottam Medhora in Bangalore; editing by G Crosse))